New England Seafood Glossary

 Clams

 This term refers to a variety of bivalve, or two shelled mollusks.
-The two main types of East Coast clams are heard-shell and soft shell.
+The two main types of East Coast clams are hard-shell and soft shell.
 Hard-shell clams include littleneck, cherrystone, and chowder clams.
 The soft-shelled clams or steamers have thin brittle shells that can’t completely close.
 Clams lend themselves to many cooking methods, but are especially good steamed in their own juices.

 Clambake